-There was also Ninja’s recent switch in streaming platforms, with Microsoft offering a lucrative deal to tempt him away from Twitch to begin exclusively streaming on their service, Mixer.
-Again, an exact amount was not disclosed, but it will likely have been in the millions of dollars.
+There was also Ninja’s first switch in streaming platforms, with Microsoft offering a lucrative deal to tempt him away from Twitch to begin exclusively streaming on their now defunct service, Mixer.
+Again, an exact amount was not officially disclosed, but recent reports suggest that the multi-year deal was worth between $20-30 million.
 His wife, Jessica, confirmed that long negotiations over his Twitch contract was one of the reasons Ninja moved to Mixer.

 It was also rumoured that Ninja was paid $1 million to stream EA’s battle royale title Apex Legends when the game was released.
 The coverage the game received from featuring on Ninja’s popular stream catapulted it into popularity.

 Along with the income from streaming, Ninja also has a YouTube channel where he posts highlights and clips from his streams.
 With 24 million subscribers and nearly two billion total video views, it’s likely that Ninja has generated approximately $6 million (£4.8 million) from his YouTube channel since starting it in 2011.

 Another big source of income are the numerous sponsorship deals Ninja has.
 Some of the biggest brand names to be associated with Ninja include Red Bull, Uber Eats, NZXT, and most recently, Adidas.
 Although the exact amount he earns from these sponsors hasn’t been disclosed, it’s safe to assume that, collectively, the figure will be in the millions.